 Here they are—the best team in the business!

-With over 18 years of cooking experience, Chris brings a well seasoned hand to the role of executive chef.
+With over 20 years of cooking experience, Chris brings a well seasoned hand to the role of executive chef.
 Before starting his own restaurant Big Chili Republic, Chris worked at Richmond's The Kitchen Table and with Chef Bill Allen at O Restaurant, honing his craft and developing his own style.
 After his run with Big Chili Republic, Chris took a position with Sodexo where he gained invaluable experience managing large operations in a high production catering environment.
 With these skills in hand Chris is excited to be a part of the Sugarsnap team, driving our culinary pursuits to new levels.
 As he puts it, cooking is all about "finding that balance between art and science" and is looking to do just that -- mixing well studied culinary technique with a fervent passion for food and flavor!

 Three weeks post-graduation from Champlain College, Gare became a member of our team as an event coordinator.
 With a bachelor of science in public relations and event management, Gare has plenty of experience in the food and event industry.
 He started his journey back in high school where he worked for a local kitchen, he then continued to work in kitchens when he moved to Vermont for school.
 With the help of Champlain College’s networks, he made the link between food and event management industries, and was eventually lead here to Sugarsnap.
 Here at Sugarsnap, Gare has spent countless hours with clients, working alongside them to ensure the event runs flawlessly.
-Sugarsnap is not the only place Gare spends his time, he can also be found in the kitchen at Spot on the Dock, hiking, camping, or traveling the world.
+Sugarsnap is not the only place Gare spends his time, he can also be found hiking, camping, or traveling the world.